-eProcurement PCards: a Partnership with U.S. Bank
+eProcurement PCards: A Partnership with Bank of America

 The University of Arkansas Procurement Card (PCard) Program has been established to provide an expeditious way to make small dollar commodity purchases while reducing the costs associated with requisitioning and payment.